 Marc has a strong interest in computers, interactivity, and algorithmic composition, which he has been exploring as a PhD student in Music Composition, and as an MS student in Media Arts and Technology, at UC Santa Barbara.
 In particular, he is interested in working with systems that, as Luciano Berio put it, establish an “organic and unstable reciprocity” between their elements.
 He hopes that, as computers become more and more integrated into the fabric of our lives, we can take the time to interact with them thoughtfully, and with an eye towards the human and environmental impacts of our actions.

-Peter Farrow began dancing in 2005 in Richmond, Virginia, and is currently pursuing his BFA at the Juilliard School.
-He started in Richmond Ballet’s youth outreach program Minds In Motion, which allowed him to perform throughout Virginia and in New York City with the National Dance Institute and Rosie’s Broadway Kids.
+Dancing for Peter Farrow began with Richmond Ballet’s youth outreach program Minds In Motion, which allowed him to perform throughout Virginia and in New York City with the National Dance Institute and Rosie’s Broadway Kids.
 He began his formal training two years later at the School of Richmond Ballet, where he later became a trainee for the 2013-14 season.
 Over the years, Peter has performed works by choreographers such as Emery LeCrone, Ohad Naharin, José Límon, Jerome Robbins, Menghan Lou, Nacho Duato, Maxine Doyle, and others.
 He has also attended summer programs at Juilliard, Arts Umbrella, Nederlands Dans Theater, and Springboard Danse Montreal.
 He is a graduate of The Juilliard School

 SooA Kim is a multimedia artist based in New York.
 She works primarily with the mediums of sound, performance and video installation.
 Her work has been selected for eminent exhibitions across the globe including at Industry City, Hecksher Museum of Art, Pier Sixty, Abrons Art Center, Sheila C. Johnson Design Center, NRM Gallery, 25 East Gallery, Edison Price Lighting Gallery, The Kaye Playhouse at Hunter College, Mannes College The New School for Music in New York; Hermitage Museum of Art in Russia; RomaNeum Concert Hall, Landesmusikakademie NRW, Düsseldorf Festival in Germany; and Toronto Centre for the Arts in Canada.
 Her current works examine socially constructed ideas within the sphere of performing arts, creating interdisciplinary work that brings together contemporary fine arts, music and cinematic theatre.
-She has received BFA from Parsons the New School for Design and is currently a candidate for Video and Media Design MFA at Carnegie Mellon University.
+She has received BFA from Parsons The New School for Design and is currently pursuing her MFA in Video and Media Design at Carnegie Mellon University.